tjoyner/ofvioletsandlicorice/chapter1.md

 Daniel looked at the exposed stomachs and thought about Nicole.
 It was a freedom that wasn't enough, apparently.
 The tight tops, the frayed blue jean shorts, the fifty Euros in your pocket, the moped.
 They weren't goals that gave her enthusiasm or security, she wanted something that neither he nor Laurencine could ever provide: she wanted to dull her senses, that pills and heroin crap.
 The problem, therefore, was them, the two of them.

 For this they had separated, he and Laurencine.
-Or maybe not, for reasons that had already been built up.
+Or maybe not, maybe for reasons that had already been built up.
 Those reasons were the basis of Nicole's confusion.

 He stopped in front of a gelato shop.
 He felt a sudden desire for something fresh, for vanilla gelato.
 He got in line and asked for a vanilla cone, so as not to disappoint the boy behind the counter who had offered him 4 or 5 samples.
 Those girls were beautiful, with their exposed navels and gelato on their lips.
 But his Nicole was better than that: tall, brunette, with green eyes and full lips, just like her mother.
 <!-- Page 17 -->